symbolworks/symbolfront/README.md

 We enter `done`.
 The session ends.

-Shown command sets are chosen for effective functioning of the example application, but it is in no way restricted to those commands.
-Thus, different applications may offer different command sets required by their functionality.
-That way, surprisingly capable class of applications may be supported by the client.
+Shown command sets are not fixed, and are chosen for effective functioning of the example application.
+Different applications may offer different command sets required by their functionality.
+That approach may cover surprisingly capable class of applications supported by the client.

 ## Summary